-Second, my daughter’s perspective reminded me that we disregard how kids might feel and the long term consequences when rewarding with food is used.
+Second, my daughter’s perspective reminded me that we disregard how kids might feel and the long term consequences when food rewards are used.

 Kids may feel good initially (food rewards generally elicit excitement), but their “scooby-sense” may go on high alert.
-They may perceive bribes as manipulative and look for a way out, or up the treats and sweets ante (Give me more if you want me to eat that!.
+They may perceive these bribes as manipulative and look for a way out, or maneuver in ways that increase the ante.

 Getting Kids to Eat Vegetables

 Are you getting your child to eat vegetables using food rewards?